 Limited Area Search Engines

-federal and state law, legal professionals, and lawyers,
+engine for U.S. federal and state law, legal

 World Legal Information Institute-- WorldLII, a "free, independent and non-profit global legal research facility developed collaboratively by [many] legal information institutes and other organisations," with databases and website catalog guide for online law research.